Marco Rubio: Early life and education

 Rubio has three siblings: older brother Mario, older sister Barbara (married to Orlando Cicilia), and younger sister Veronica (formerly married to entertainer Carlos Ponce).
-Growing up, his family was Catholic, though from ages 8 to 11 he and his family attended the Church of Jesus Christ of Latter-day Saints while living in Las Vegas.
+From ages 8 to 11 he and his family attended the Church of Jesus Christ of Latter-day Saints while living in Las Vegas.
 During those years in Nevada, his father worked as a bartender at Sam's Town Hotel and his mother as a housekeeper at the Imperial Palace Hotel and Casino.
 Rubio received his first communion as a Catholic in 1984 before moving with his family back to Miami a year later.
 He was confirmed.
-Although he changed religious affiliations several times, he was married in the Catholic Church.
+Although he changed religious affiliations several times, he is now with the Catholic Church.
+As a teenager, Rubio was hired by his brother-in-law Orlando Cicilia to care for the latter's dogs, and used the money to attend Miami Dolphins games.
+When Rubio was 16, Cicilia was arrested and convicted of trafficking millions of dollars worth of cocaine; the Rubio family maintains that they had no knowledge of his criminal activity.

 Rubio attended South Miami Senior High School, graduating in 1989.
 He attended Tarkio College in Missouri for one year on a football scholarship before enrolling at Santa Fe Community College (later Santa Fe College) in Gainesville, Florida.
 He transferred again and earned his Bachelor of Arts degree in political science from the University of Florida in 1993, then received his Juris Doctor, cum laude, from the University of Miami School of Law in 1996.
 Rubio has said that he incurred $100,000 in student loans, but paid off those loans in 2012.